09 May 2011 ~ 10 Comments

 0.421 x 90 kW = 38 kVAR

-So we need capacitor size 38 kVAR to get power factor 95% for 1 unit air-compressor 90 kW.
+So we need a capacitor size 38 kVAR to get a power factor of 95% for 1 unit air compressor 90 kW.

 If working power (kW) or Present Power Factor are not known you can calculate from the following formulas to get the three basic pieces of information required to calculate kVAR.The best range for desired power factor is around 95% until 100%.